 With the H1N1 virus threatening to hit hard this flu season, pandemic planning has become a priority for many organizations.
-A recent survey of about 1,500 U.S. organizations by the Pandemic Prevention Council showed that a slight majority reported that
+A recent survey of about 1,500 U.S. organizations by the Pandemic Prevention Council showed that a slight majority reported that senior management has stressed the importance of preparing for a possible H1N1, or swine flu, outbreak.

 However, while 75% of those surveyed have business continuity plans, only 55.6% of private companies have plans that address the H1N1 threat.